Geeksltd/MSharp.Docs/how-to/navigation/PassingAndUsingParameters.md

 When editing each address, we are sending both the address we want to edit along with the person who owns this address to the form for editing address.
 Here, `info` represents the bound ViewModel instance.

 ## Using for the ViewModel property
-you can use the parameter sent to the form and store it in a newly created ViewModel property for further processing or showing in other parts of the view.
+You can use the parameter sent to the form and store it in a newly created ViewModel property for further processing or showing in other parts of the view.

 ### Example
 Consider the address list page for a given `Person`.
 The parameter `item` has been sent to this form that contains the person ID.